rrburman23/FYP/README.md

-# 🎓 Object Detection & Tracking System
+# 🎓 General-Purpose Object Detection & Tracking System

-This **Final Year Project** for a **BSc in Computer Science** at Queen Mary University of London implements a real-time object detection and tracking system optimized for UAV (drone) footage.
-It integrates state-of-the-art detection models and tracking algorithms within an interactive **Streamlit** web application.
+This repository contains the code for my **Final Year Project** submitted for the **BSc in Computer Science at Queen Mary University of London.** The project implements a modular, object detection and tracking system optimised for general video footage.
+It supports both a graphical web interface using **Streamlit** and a **command-line interface**, offering flexibility for research, monitoring, and security applications.

 🔗 **Live Demo**: [Streamlit App](https://deployment-url.streamlit.app)